 We offer the combined advantages of a strong liberal arts college and a major university.
 There are classes in all major areas of the Psychology field.
 We encourage close student-faculty relationships and offer many opportunities for individualized study and research.
 We also are able to offer extensive course work and research opportunities in the biological and social sciences, management, and computer technology.
 The Undergraduate Scholars Program allows students to combine Psychology with other disciplines to design their own baccalaureate program.
 Qualified undergraduates are able to take selected graduate-level courses.
 We offer undergraduate seminars and practica in Child Psychology and adult Psychotherapy at several clinical facilities.
-The program also has laboratories which enable students to have contact with major research areas of Developmental, Cognitive, and Affective Sciences Program.
+The program also has laboratories which enable students to have contact with major research areas of the Developmental, Cognitive, and Affective Sciences Program.

 An undergraduate major in psychology provides preparation for graduate training in psychology, medicine, social work, allied health professions, education, business, computer science, or law.
 The undergraduate degree directly prepares students for careers that require knowledge and understanding of behavior, research design, and the ability to collect, analyze, and interpret data.